atki2828/PredictingSectionEnrollmentLTCC/README.md

 ## PredictingSectionEnrollmentLTCC

 *This repository contains all files used in a project predicting section level enrollment counts at Lake Tahoe Community College using Machine Learning.*

 ## Project Overview
-This project looked at how we could use popular regression models to forecast section level enrollment at Lake Tahoe Community College.
-The models were each given predictors based on section offerings such as time of day and day patterns, as well as course department data, term data, program date and historical enrollment trends.
-From this predictor space we sought to train models on historical data and then use the models to predict on a hold out validation set for an entire term.
+This project looked at using popular regression models to forecast section level enrollment at Lake Tahoe Community College.
+The models were each given predictors based on section offerings such as time of day and day patterns, as well as course department data, term data, program data and historical enrollment trends.
+From this predictor space, models were trained on historical data and then used to predict on a hold out validation set for an entire term.
 The models were trained on data from 2012-2017 and then asked to predict enrollments for each term in the 2018 academic year.
+The models used for comparisons were Lasso Regression, Random Forests, XG-Boost and a Feed Forward Neural Network.
+Finally, an Ensemble model was used that was a combination of the Lasso Regression, XG-Boost and Random Forest.

 Additionally, an analysis of variable importance was done on the ensemble models to determine which variables were the strongest predictors of section enrollment.